kyomangold/kyomangold/README.md

 🚀 GET NOW: [Download Neuron AI](https://apps.apple.com/ch/app/neuron-ai-private-secure/id6739433114)

-My GitHub covers some of my projects from my academic studies at [ETH Zurich](https://ethz.ch/en.html), free time, or side projects.
+My GitHub covers some of my projects from my academic studies at [ETH Zurich](https://ethz.ch/en.html), free time, and side projects.
 Naturally, projects from my professional experiences or theses with industry partners cannot be found here due to non-disclosure agreements.

 The projects you will find on here revolve around:
 - 🧠 AI & ML